-NUR111 4 CREDITS 4 PERIODS Nursing Process and Critical Thinking I wellness/illness continuum.
+NUR111 4 CREDITS 4 PERIODS Nursing Process and Critical Thinking I

+Overview of nursing and critical thinking strategies focused on meeting basic human needs within the wellness/illness continuum.
 Theoretical concepts related to holistic care of well, geriatric, and adult clients with selected alterations in health including psychological/mental health disorders.
 Emphasis on use of nursing process in the role of the nurse as member of the health care team.
 Includes concepts of pathophysiology, nutrition, and communication.
 Requires application of previous knowledge of physical, biological, and social sciences.
 Prerequisites: Admission to the Practical Nursing or Nursing programs.
 Corequisites: NUR119 or permission of Nursing Department chairperson.